cosmos/cosmos-sdk/docs/spec/auth/vesting.md

 ### Formulas

-`OriginalCoins`: Amount of coins in account at Genesis
+`OriginalVestingCoins`: Amount of coins in account at Genesis

 `CurrentCoins`: Coins currently in the baseaccount (both locked and unlocked: `vestingAccount.GetCoins`)